GeethikaGarikapati/RestApplicationProject/README.md

     "fileUploadResponse": "File upload has FAILED.
 Please check the path or try again later" }`
 * Written JUnit test cases for Controller and Service classes.
 * Tested the API (/api/upload/files) using POSTMAN.
-Attached screenshot in the project.
+Attached screenshots related to testing.